project-alice-assistant/docs/docs/skill-development/builtin-intents.md

 ---
+title: 'Built-in intents'
 sidebarDepth: 5
-title: Built-in intents
 ---

 <link rel="stylesheet" href="/css/speechbubbles.css">

-# Built-in intents
+# Intro

-There are intents that are already available for you to use due to the fact the `AliceCore` skill needs to be loaded and run for Alice to start.
+There are :intent:intents: that are already available for you to use due to the fact the `AliceCore` :skill: needs to be loaded and run for Alice to start.
 You should **always check** if the intents you are creating do not already exist.
 Those intents are usually used for answering to missing information and are **disabled by default**.
-They take advantage of our built-in slots.
+They take advantage of our built-in :slot:slots:.
 Let's list those intents here:

 ## Listing